Slow Cooker Pot Roast made with red wine is easy to make and delicious, packed with meat and veggies, that is perfect for any occasion.

-- Crockpot – very reasonably prices and definitely a kitchen must have if you are busy.
+- Crockpot – very reasonable prices and definitely a kitchen must-have if you are busy.

 - Dried Rosemary – a kitchen staple, especially if you are into slow cooker recipes, also can be found in the Spice department of most grocery stores, goes along with beef and other types of meat.

 - Dried Thyme – I like to have dried thyme on hand for many recipes, including different rubs and marinades, it adds a nice flavor.